Lists¶

 Slices also allow a step-by-step selection between the start and end indices.

 from a sequence between the indices.
-With a stride of 2
+With a stride of 2, every second

 element is taken and so on: